- Institutional Review Board (IRB)

 Investigators submitting for full board review (not exempt or expedited) should be aware of IRB meeting dates and corresponding deadlines.

 Responsibilities after IRB Approval: Conduct the study in accordance with the approved protocol and IRB guidelines.
+Importantly, researchers are expected to carry out their research using the procedures and materials approved by the IRB, and any deviation from that will require approval by the IRB prior to implementation of the change(s).
 Please be aware of reporting requirements post IRB approval.
 The following activities require further submission to the IRB:

 - Amendments: Any modifications to the study must be approved by the IRB prior to implementation.